 Use a heavy-duty trailer or truck to transport the machine.
 Ensure that the trailer or truck has all necessary lighting and marking as required by law.
-Please carefully read all the safety instructions on pages 3-13.
+Please carefully read all the safety instructions in the safety section.
 Knowing this information could help you, your family, pets or bystanders avoid injury.